appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 Controls whether cells of the column are editable.
 To make the column editable, click the checkbox inside a column card that makes all the cells in that column editable.

-Alternatively, A column can be editable by turning on `Editable` property inside column settings.
+Alternatively, a column can be made editable by turning on the `Editable` switch inside that column's settings.

 <VideoEmbed host="youtube" videoId="BW5cVp0GfLE" title="Making column editable" caption="Making column editable"/>

 :::info
-Validation ensures that only certain values are entered in a field.
-You have to make the column editable to allow validation.
-The validation feature is available for **text** and **numeric** column types.
+You can implement user input validation to ensure that only certain values are entered in a cell.
+The validation features require the column to be editable, and the validation options can be found in a **text** or **numeric** column's settings.
 :::

 #### Regex

-Regex adds validation to the cell value which displays an error on failure.
-When the input doesn't match the regex expression, the input is considered invalid.
-Using `Regex` or Regular expression property, you can set specific constraints on the input you expect from the user.
+[Regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) (regex) are patterns that describe valid user input.
+For example, the pattern `[a-zA-Z]` describes a string that contains only letters of the English alphabet.
+Using regular expressions in the **Regex** property of columns, you can set specific constraints on the input you expect from the user.

+When you add a regular expression to a column, all user input in that column is compared to the pattern; it's considered to be valid when it matches the expression, or invalid when it doesn't match.
+When input is invalid, the cell will display its **Error message** to the user in a tooltip.

 For example, add a regular expression for entering a name.
-The name can contain only alphabets and spaces between the first and last name.
+The name can contain only alphabetic characters and spaces between the first and last name:

 ```
 /^[a-z -]+$/i
 ```

-If you enter a value other than an alphabet or space (number of special characters), the widget shows an error message "invalid input."
+If you enter a value that contains something other than alphabetical or space characters, the widget shows an error message "Invalid input."

-Similarly, you can use `s.` to only display words that start with the letter "**s**".

 #### Valid

-Valid property shows the validity of the cell.
-When the expression evaluates to `false`, the input is considered invalid and the widget shows an Error Message.
+The **Valid** property is an expression that determines whether the cell input is acceptable.
+When this expression evaluates to `false`, the input is considered invalid and the widget shows its **Error Message**.
 The following variables are available for binding:

-1. `currentRow` - gives access to the row values of the editable cell.
+1. `currentRow` - accesses the values of the whole row that contains the editable cell.
 2. `currentIndex` - index of the current editable row.
-3. `editedValue` - the newly entered value on the editable input.
+3. `editedValue` - the newly entered value of the editable cell.

-For example: Imagine you want the updated value to be "John".
+For example, imagine you want the updated value to be `John`.
 In the **Valid** property field, add:

 ```
 {{editedValue == "John"}}
 ```

-If a word other than "John" is added to the cell, an error is displayed.
-Similarly, the previously mentioned binding variables can be used to obtain values and row indexes.&#x20;
+If a value other than "John" is added to the cell, an error is displayed.
+Similarly, the previously mentioned binding variables can be used to obtain other values and row indexes.&#x20;

 <VideoEmbed host="youtube" videoId="c4Ylp9QUAc0" title="Valid" caption="Valid"/>

 #### Error message

-The error message displays if the regular expression (regex) or valid property check fails.
-If a user enters an incorrect value, the widget shows a message "invalid input."
-You can change this message by using the `Error message` property to provide better feedback on the input given by the user.
+The error message appears if the regular expression (**Regex**) and/or the **Valid** propery determine the input is invalid.
+If a user enters an incorrect value, the widget shows "invalid input." by default.
+You can change this message by using the **Error message** property to provide better feedback to the user.

 ![](/img/inline32.PNG)